-- Overcoming methodological and practical challenges in collecting gender-disaggregated data for the Gender Analysis due to power imbalances in society, rooted in and reinforced by gender norms. - Devising a social marketing plan that is based on marketing principles and is informed by existing behavioral research and project-level data collection and analysis.
+- Overcoming methodological and practical challenges in collecting gender-disaggregated data for the Gender Analysis. - Devising a social marketing plan that is based on marketing principles and is informed by existing behavioral research and project-level data collection and analysis.

-With regard to women in operations as employees or business owners in the supply chain, the toolkit should go beyond recommendations in the existing literature and devise practices that leverage political will and power in organizations for accomplishing gender goals.
-Moreover, when proposing recommendations for including women in resource monitoring associations, the toolkit should (i) take intersectional identities into account while devising strategies for distribution of responsibilities, and (ii) ensure that women's representation and participation is meaningful.
+With regard to inclusion of women in operations as employees or business owners, the gender toolkits should focus on strategies and tools that leverage political will, power and resources in organizations.
+The toolkits should (i) take intersectional identities into account, and (ii) ensure that women's participation is meaningful, vis-à-vis representation and responsibilities of women in resource monitoring associations.

 Chapter 7 relates to gender mainstreaming in infrastructure PPPs, with a specific focus on strategies and tools discussed in the WBG's 2019 primer Gender, Infrastructure and PPPs.
-In order to align heterogenous stakeholders on gender obligations, MDBs should focus on (i) institutionalizing the role of gender specialists or a gender sub-unit in the main PPP unit, (ii) streamlining governance (creating internal and external transparency), (iii) creating political will, and (iv) creating strategically targeted, innovative incentives to induce compliance with gender obligations.
+In order to align heterogenous stakeholders on gender obligations, MDBs should focus on (i) institutionalizing the role of gender specialists or a gender sub-unit in the main PPP unit, (ii) streamlining governance (creating internal and external transparency), (iii) creating political will, and (iv) strategically targeting incentives at governments and private partners to induce compliance.
 The gender toolkit should build on these recommendations.